-Conclusion of Law 4 states that "the Applicant's request for a new State Special Use Permit (a) is not contrary to the objectives sought to be accomplished by the state land use law and regulations; (b) would not adversely affect surrounding property as long as operated in accordance with governmental approvals and requirements, and mitigation measures are implemented in accordance with the Applicant's representations as documented in the 2008 FEIS; and (c) would not unreasonably burden public agencies to provide roads and streets, sewers, water, drainage and school improvements, or police and fire protection."
+Conclusion of Law 4 states that "the Applicant's 2008 application for a new State SUP and the Applicant's 2011 Application to Modify (a) are not contrary to the objectives sought to be accomplished by the state land use law and regulations; (b) would not adversely affect surrounding property as long as operated in accordance with governmental approvals and requirements, and mitigation measures are implemented in accordance with the Applicant's representations as documented in the 2008 FEIS; and (c) would not unreasonably burden public agencies to provide roads and streets, sewers, water, drainage and school improvements, or police and fire protection."

-Conclusion of Law 4 is (1) is based on a record created by unlawful procedure, for the reasons set forth in the Motion to Deny the Applications, (2) is based on clearly erroneous findings, (3) is not supported by admissible or admitted evidence, (4) makes no finings regarding the objectives sought to be accomplished by the state land use law and regulations or the mitigation measures are implemented in accordance with the Applicant's representations as documented in the 2008 FEIS, (5) is vague and lacks the specificity required for agency decisions, and (6) is contrary to the reliable, probative and substantial evidence in the record.
+Conclusion of Law 4 (1) is based on clearly erroneous findings, (2) is not supported by admissible or admitted evidence, (3) makes no findings regarding the objectives sought to be accomplished by the state land use law and regulations or the mitigation measures are implemented in accordance with the Applicant's representations as documented in the 2008 FEIS, (4) is vague and lacks the specificity required for agency decisions, and (5) is contrary to the reliable, probative and substantial evidence in the record.